secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/edr/index.html.md

 EDR is a collection of endpoint security technologies that together record and store endpoint-system-level behaviors, use various data analytics techniques to detect suspicious system behavior, provide contextual information, block malicious activity, and provide remediation paths to restore affected systems.

 ### What is SentinelOne?
 [SentinelOne](https://www.sentinelone.com/) is the EDR technology chosen by GitLab to help protect endpoint devices.
+All data assocaited with the effort conducted to evaluate EDR vendors while ultimately resulted in the chosing of SentinelOne can be found in the efforts [project repo](https://gitlab.com/gitlab-com/gl-security/security-research/edr-proof-of-concept/-/tree/master).

 ### Why is this necessary?